mselchow/calculator/README.md

-# calculator
+# Calculator

-Implementation of a web-based calculator in JavaScript.
+Implementation of a web-based calculator in JavaScript for The Odin Project.